madhan-ntr/sample/sc-200/cld-new.md

     > **Note:** This can take several minutes after step 4 to show up, since Defender for Endpoint needs time to detect and correlate the activity into an incident.
 If it still hasn't appeared after 15 minutes, verify Defender for Endpoint onboarding completed (Task 1) before retrying Task 2.

-## Part 2: Investigate incident context and activity
+## Exercise 2: Investigate incident context and activity

 ### Task 1: Review the incident overview